triamnetwork/triam-docs/docs/endpoints/orderbook-details.md

 Orderbook Details
 ---

-People on the Stellar network can make [offers](../resources/offer.md) to buy or sell assets.
+People on the Triam network can make [offers](../resources/offer.md) to buy or sell assets.
 These offers are summarized by the assets being bought and sold in [orderbooks](../resources/orderbook.md).

 Horizon will return, for each orderbook, a summary of the orderbook and the bids and asks associated with that orderbook.